The Steps In the Risk Analysis Process

 The risk analysis process usually follows these basic steps:

 - Conduct a risk assessment survey: This first step, getting input from management and department heads, is critical to the risk assessment process.
 The risk assessment survey is a way to begin documenting specific risks or threats within each department.

-- Identify the risks: The reason for performing risk assessment is to evaluate an IT system or other aspect of the organization and then ask: What are the risks to the software, hardware, data and IT employees?
-What are the possible adverse events that could occur, such as human error, fire, flooding or earthquakes?
-What is the potential that the integrity of the system will be compromised or that it won’t be available?
+- Identify the risks: The risk assessment is to evaluate an IT system or other aspect of the organization and then ask: What are the risks to the software, hardware, data, and IT employees?
+What possible adverse events, such as human error, fire, flooding, or earthquakes, could occur?
+What is the potential that the system’s integrity will be compromised or it won’t be available?

-- Analyze the risks: Once the risks are identified, the risk analysis process should determine the likelihood that each risk will occur, as well as the consequences linked to each risk and how they might affect the objectives of a project.
+- Analyze the risks: Once the risks are identified, the risk analysis process should determine the likelihood that each risk will occur, the consequences linked to each risk, and how they might affect a project’s objectives.

-- Monitor the risks: The ongoing process of identifying, treating and managing risks should be an important part of any risk analysis process.
+- Monitor the risks: Identifying, treating, and managing risks should be essential to any risk analysis process.

-The focus of the analysis, as well as the format of the results, will vary depending on the type of risk analysis being carried out.
+The focus of the analysis and the format of the results will vary depending on the type of risk analysis being carried out.